Criminalization of homosexuality: Impact of colonialism and imperialism

 The unification of Germany reversed some of the gains of the Napoleonic conquests as the unified country adopted the Prussian penal code in 1871, re-criminalizing homosexuality in some areas.
-In Germany, the prohibition on homosexuality was not frequently enforced until 1933.
+In Germany, the prohibition of homosexuality was not frequently enforced until 1933.
 In Nazi Germany from 1933 to 1945, an estimated 57,000 men were convicted of violating Paragraph 175.
-Never before in history or since have so many homosexuals been convicted in such a short period of time.
+Never before or since have so many homosexuals been convicted in such a short period of time.
 Thousands of men were imprisoned and killed in Nazi concentration camps.
 West Germany convicted about the same number of men under the same law until 1969, when homosexuality was partially decriminalized.

 In the Russian Empire, homosexuality was criminalized in 1835 and decriminalized in 1917 as a result of the Russian Revolution.
 The criminalization was reinstated in 1934, with a harsher penalty than before, for unknown reasons.

 Post-World War II decriminalization trend

 In the decades after World War II, anti-homosexuality laws saw increased enforcement in Western Europe and the United States.
 During the 1950s and 1960s, there was a tendency to legalize homosexuality with a higher age of consent than for heterosexual relationships; this model was recommended by various international organizations to prevent young men from becoming homosexual.
 Convergence occurred both through the partial decriminalization of homosexuality, as in the United Kingdom (1967), Canada (1969), and West Germany (1969), or through the partial criminalization of homosexuality, such as in Belgium, where the first law against same-sex activity came into effect in 1965.

-There was a wave of decriminalization in the late twentieth century.
-Ninety percent of changes to these laws between 1945 and 2005 involved liberalization or abolition.
-Eighty percent of repeals between 1972 and 2002 were done by the legislature and the remainder by the laws being ruled unconstitutional by a court.
+There was a wave of decriminalization in the late twentieth century; ninety percent of changes to these laws between 1945 and 2005 involved liberalization or abolition.
+Eighty percent of repeals between 1972 and 2002 were done by a legislature, and the remainder by the laws being ruled unconstitutional by a court.
 Decriminalization began in Europe and the Americas and spread globally in the 1980s.
 The pace of decriminalization reached a peak in the 1990s.
 Following the dissolution of the Soviet Union, many former Soviet republics decriminalized homosexuality, but others in Central Asia retained these laws.
 China decriminalized homosexuality in 1997.
 Following a protracted legal battle, the Supreme Court of India ruled that the criminalization of homosexuality violated the Constitution of India in the 2018 Navtej Singh Johar v.
 Union of India judgement.

 One explanation for these legal changes is increased regard for human rights and autonomy of the individual and the effects of the 1960s sexual revolution.
 The trend in increased attention to individual rights in laws around sexuality has been observed around the world, but progresses more slowly in some regions, such as the Middle East.
 Studies have found that modernization, as measured by the Human Development Index or GDP per capita, and globalization (KOF Index of Globalization) was negatively correlated with the criminalization of homosexuality.